PSModule/Build-PSModule/README.md

     Author                 = 'marst' # Get from manifest file CompanyName            = 'Unknown' # Get from manifest file Copyright              = '(c) YYYY $Author|$Company.
 All rights reserved.' # Generated from Author and Company and adds the current year.
-    Description            = '' # Get from the manifest file, required.
+    Description            = '' # Get from the repo description.
     PowerShellVersion      = '' # Get from source files, REQUIRES -Version <N>[.<n>], null if not provided PowerShellHostName     = '' # Get from manifest file, null if not provided PowerShellHostVersion  = '' # Get from manifest file, null if not provided